 In New Jersey alone, there are 42,500 equine animals and 7,200 equine operations covering 176,000 acres of land (Rutgers Equine Science Center 2007).
 Results of this project have the potential to influence the pasture management decisions of many of these operators.
 From an environmental standpoint, continued development and promotion of best management practices in horse grazing serves to protect valuable resources, such as soil and water.
 From an economic perspective, teaching farm owners how to reduce costs through pasture best management practices can positively impact the financial sustainability of individual businesses, protecting the stability and viability of the entire industry.

-Research will commence at the start of the 2018 grazing season (April-May 2018).
+Data collection for the full study will begin at the start of the 2019 grazing season (April-May 2019).
 As the research progresses, more details will be added to this section.

 In addition to the production-centered research focused on in this project, additional grant funding has been secured to expand on the impact of integrating warm season grasses in to cool-season rotational grazing system on equine health.
 We are specifically interested in assessing if these alternative forages affect intake and if any alterations in intake are sufficient to elicit a physiological response in the horse in glucose/insulin dynamics.
 We will also evaluate the gut microbiome of grazing horses and determine if there are any differences in microbial community composition or diversity attributable to grazing warm season grasses.